AC BTU Calculator

 - Ceiling fans can assist in lowering BTU usage by improving air circulation.
 Any home or room can be a victim of dead spots, or specific areas of improper airflow.
 This can be the back corner of the living room behind a couch, the bathroom with no vent and a big window, or the laundry room.
 Thermostats placed in dead spots can inaccurately manage the temperatures of homes.
 Running fans can help to distribute temperatures evenly across the whole room or house.

 - Efficiency decrease of the heater or air conditioner with time.
 Like most appliance, the efficiency of the heater or air conditioner decrease with usage.
-It is not uncommon for an air conditioner to loss 50% or more of its efficiency when running with insufficient liquid refrigerant.
+It is not uncommon for an air conditioner to lose 50% or more of its efficiency when running with insufficient liquid refrigerant.